 Ugh AGAIN.
 But if you want a good rate (from anyone, not just us), you’ve got to build it.
 Responsibly utilizing a checking or savings account and paying bills on time (every month, no exceptions) can put you on the fast track.

-#protip: Once your dept payments start to shrink, set up an auto deposit of your extra cash straight into a savings account that will help that money grow, baby, grow.
+#protip: Once your debt payments start to shrink, set up an auto-deposit of your extra cash straight into a savings account that will help that money grow, baby, grow.

 4. Calculate your mortgage payment.

 Figure out the purchase price you can afford using a mortgage calculator.
 (Bankrate has a good one that we use with our members.)